grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "The worst thing isn't being left to die by you a second time.
 It's that there turned out to be no purpose to it all.
 Redeemed from drowning, the purpose to my life was clear.
 My story was to be left for dead, and the rise again to take you down Sylvia.
 But now...
 Now I see there is no purpose, no narrative to my life.
 The world is nothing.
 Nothing but people like you, and long odds against any achievement.
 And everything balanced precariously over a bottomless hole."

 The radio went dark, and did not light again.
+Percy dropped the butt of her cheroot to the deck and crushed it under her boot heel.

 [//]: # (Surprise!
 It was Owen all along.
 Or at least since the storm.
 In the early versions of the book, I made the motivation much more abstract -- that the commander of the Grackle was after them because Own screwed his wife; but at the same time he did not really _feel_ that, he just felt like it was his duty to be a jealous husband and so took up this chase simply because that is what society expected him to do, not because he particularly cared.
 I still find that idea compelling and interesting myself: How much do our actions REALLY come from our emotions, and how much are they societally determined?
 But test readers were universally confused by this idea, so I give the reader what they want: a straight revenge story with a twist ending.
 It fits better with the style of the book anyway and ties everything up in a neat narrative knot that may be unlike real life, but is very like what people want from a good story.
 I thought once maybe I could make this novel accessible and fun to read AND an art novel that probes deeper more abstract questions about human nature.
 I guess accessible and fun to read conquered abstraction and complexity -- at least I hope so!)